-- Meet the fascinating residents at Seahorse World and the cute platypuses and echidnas at Platypus House. - Plot a course along the Tamar Valley Wine Trail, and allow time for tastings and chatting at cellar doors such as Clover Hill and Holm Oak Vineyard. - In Launceston, raise a glass at James Boag's Brewery, established in 1881. - Overnight in Launceston.
+- Meet the fascinating residents at Seahorse World and the cute platypuses and echidnas at Platypus - Plot a course along the Tamar Valley Wine Trail, and allow time for tastings and cellar-door chatting. - In Launceston, raise a glass at James Boag's Brewery, established in 1881. - Overnight in Launceston.